 A great tip for achieving exactly the right level of pressure is to ask your therapist to perform a particular massage stroke at a relatively soft level and then repeat that same stroke over and over again, each time gradually increasing the pressure.
 As soon as you feel the right level of pressure is reached, ask your therapist to continue the rest of the massage using that point as the base level.
 Depending on which part of the body is being massaged, the force will be adjusted accordingly from that central level.

-It is generally a good idea to drink lots of water and this is especially true after a deep tissue or sports massage.
-Deeper treatments helps stimulate the movement of toxins and lactic acid from muscle tissues; water helps flush them out.
+It is generally a good idea to drink lots of water and this is equally true after a deep tissue or sports massage.
+Deeper tissue treatments helps stimulate the movement of lactic acid from muscle tissues and drinking water ensures your bodies organs continue to work efficiently.
 Not drinking sufficient water may mean your body hurts more the next day.
 Just like exercising at the gym, having a massage aggravates your muscles into action which can result in a short period of pain for a day or two.
 During this time waste is being removed from your body and your muscles are realigning into to a better state.
 It's 'good' pain, as some people say.